iluwatar/java-design-patterns/transaction-script/README.md

 }
 ```

-The `Hotel` class has two methods, one for booking and cancelling a room respectively.
+The `Hotel` class has two methods, one for booking and canceling a room respectively.
 Each one of
 them handles a single transaction in the system, making `Hotel` implement the Transaction Script
 pattern.

 The `bookRoom` method consolidates all the needed steps like checking if the room is already booked
 or not, if not booked then books the room and updates the database by using the DAO.

-The `cancelRoom` method consolidates steps like checking if the room is booked or not,
+The `cancel room` method consolidates steps like checking if the room is booked or not,
 if booked then calculates the refund amount and updates the database using the DAO.

 ## Class diagram